aces/Loris-MRI/docs/02-Install.md

  * `Horizontal pictures creation`: specifies whether or not argument -horizontal should be used by mincpik when generating pictures to be displayed in Imaging Browser
  * `NIfTI file creation`: used to enable or disable automated NIfTI file creation
- * `dcm2mnc binary to use when converting`: allows the user to specify the binary file to be used when converting DICOM files to MINC.
-The default setting is to use the binary provided by the MINC tools, namely `dcm2mnc`
+ * `DICOM converter tool to use (dcm2mnc or dcm2niix)`: allows the user to specify the binary file to be used when converting DICOM files to MINC or NIfTI files.
+The default setting is to use the binary provided by the MINC tools, namely `dcm2mnc` for studies wishing to generate MINC files.
+For studies that want BIDS dataset generated out of the DICOM files, then specify `dcm2niix`
  * `Path to Tarchives`: directory where the original DICOMs are archived;
     typically `/data/$PROJECT/data/tarchive/`
  * `Patient identifiers and center name lookup variable`: DICOM header that